HigHt3k/EntityComponentSystem/readme.md

    with the *.jar artifact, since some files need to be written during runtime.

 ## CREDITS
-Music produced by David Renda.
+Music produced by David Renda...